Is Engine Braking When Going Downhill Bad For Automatic Transmissions?

 Does Engine Braking When Going Downhill Actually Affects The Automatic Transmission?

 When you take your foot out off the gas pedal, that’s the moment when engine braking occurs.
-Most of the people confuse this term with other types of braking like Jake braking or compression release.
+Most people confuse this term with other types of braking like Jake braking or compression release.
 Engine braking has a different mechanism than other braking systems.

 Therefore, engine braking when going downhill has a major role when you want to slow down the vehicle.

-Engine braking helps you to maintain the control over the vehicle by reflexively reducing the wear on the brakes.
-Whenever you are driving down the hill, nothing could be more useful than engine braking and will not even affect the transmission.
+Engine braking helps you to maintain control over the vehicle by reflexively reducing the wear on the brakes.
+Whenever you are driving down the hill, nothing could be more useful than engine braking, and will not even affect the transmission.
 Wondering why?
 The fact is that transmission has nothing to do with the slowing down process, literally!

 Because automatic transmission changes the gear ratios depending upon the motion so that you as a driver stay, free from shifting the gears each time.
 Whenever you release the gas pedal and step on the brake while driving downhill, the active engine neither burns the fuel nor generates the heat consequently; an automatic transmission isn’t exhausted at all.

-However, efficient use of engine braking is the proof that you are completely aware of what’s ahead of you on the road.
+However, efficient use of engine braking is proof that you are completely aware of what’s ahead of you on the road.
 In a situation when the road is wide and easy enough to travel with 40mph, it is useful to press the brake down to 40mph, switch to a lower gear, and take off your feet from the pedals.
 You might even find this criterion in any driving tips as well.
-This will not just keep you safe but help you slow down at critical conditions.
+This will not just keep you safe but help you slow down in critical conditions.

 Major role of engine braking when going downhill.
 Credit: Getty Images/Onoky